volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

+### Block

+Block user for a duration determined by the expiration time.

 ### Blocked Clients

 Rules that specify the clients to be blocked.